Mary Tavernini Dowling,

 full-service advertising agency called “M. Tavernini & Associates, At Your Service” and

-LaDolce Video production company, which she later sold to former employee Tony Beres.
+LaDolce Video production company, which she later sold to a former employee.
 Mary

 also created “The Wedding Emporium” which brought together all the components of weddings